Darkstrike™ | Quantum Data Security

 DNA Security Service‡

-DNA Security Service leverages the DNA quaternary nucleotide structure (A, C, G, T) for encoding and encrypting data.
-Using quantum-secure or quantum-resistant DNA quaternary encoding powered by QRNG-generated entropy, this service significantly expands the cryptographic key space, rendering decryption, including brute-force methods, computationally infeasible.
-The encoding and encryption process preserves the underlying randomness and entropy of the data, ensuring cryptographic integrity.
+DNA Security Service leverages the DNA quaternary nucleotide structure for encoding and encrypting data.
+Using quantum-secure or quantum-resistant DNA quaternary encoding expands the cryptographic key space, rendering decryption, including brute-force methods, computationally infeasible.
+The proprietary encoding and encryption process preserves the underlying randomness and entropy of the data, ensuring cryptographic integrity.
 Encryption is applied at either the information-theoretic or computational level, depending on the confidentiality requirements of the dataset.

 This service provides DNA encoding, encryption, decoding, and decryption but does not include DNA storage.
 For users requiring DNA storage, a nucleotide balancing service is available to maintain entropy and randomness prior to synthetic DNA synthesis and sequencing.